 Microservices can result in higher costs and may not be the best fit for every application.
 While individual services may be easier to understand and manage, the application as a whole has significantly more moving parts.

 For example, if not developed & deployed correctly, microservices may end up creating incompatible APIs rendering services less useful.

 So while microservices-based architectures can do wonders to improve the availability of your application, done poorly they can reduce your overall application availability and quality.

 Microservices architecture is a good fit for large enterprise applications.
 Monolithic architectures work well for nimble lightweight applications but create problems when used for complex applications.
 The microservices architecture is well suited for evolving and complex applications allowing scaling the application easily without creating a complex system at a macroscopic level.
 Each time a new microservice is added, keep track of the complexity increase and ensure that it is warranted.
 It is important to examine the entire application system regularly to ensure that the interconnected set of microservices is working reliably.

 Microservices are simpler, developers work on focused capabilities improving productivity and systems can be scaled quickly rather than in large monolithic blobs.
 These remain some of its biggest benefits.

-As expected, there has been an increased adoption of microservices.
-Deployment by established businesses like Amazon, eBay and others has reposed enough confidence that the Microservices architecture is here to stay.
+As expected, there has been increased adoption of microservices.
+Deployment by established businesses like Amazon, eBay, and others have reposed enough confidence that the Microservices architecture is here to stay.